An overview of job planning

 Local and national variation

-’Will typically include an average of 7.5 programmed activities for direct clinical care duties and 2.5 programmed activities for supporting professional activities’.
+’Will typically include an average of 7.5 programmed activities for direct clinical care duties and 2.5 programmed activities for supporting professional activities, where your agreed level of duties in relation to supporting professional activities, additional responsibilities and other duties is significantly greater or lower than 2 ½ programmed activities there will be local agreement as to the appropriate balance between activities’

 The same split is set out in the Scottish consultant terms and conditions.